Kyawkk/Taxi_Driver/README.md

 ### Installation Guide
 - Clone the repository to your local computer that already installed Android Studio.
-- Open the project with your android studio
+- Open the project in android studio

 ### What will you see
 - Authenticate with google account.